awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Health_Checks_and_Dependencies/1_deploy_app.md

 1. When the stack status is _CREATE_COMPLETE_, you can continue to the next step

 #### Guided Steps (Deploy the EC2s and Static WebApp infrastructure)
-{{%expand "Click here for detailed instructions to deploy the VPC:" %}}
+{{%expand "Click here for detailed instructions to deploy the WebApp:" %}}
 1. Download the latest version of the CloudFormation template here: [staticwebapp.yaml](/Reliability/300_Health_Checks_and_Dependencies/Code/CloudFormation/staticwebapp.yaml)
-{{% common/CreateNewCloudFormationStack templatename="staticwebapp.yaml" stackname="HealthCheckLab"%}}
+{{% common/CreateNewCloudFormationStack templatename="staticwebapp.yaml" stackname="HealthCheckLab"/%}}
-1. When the stack status is _CREATE_COMPLETE_, you can continue to the next step
 {{% /expand%}}

 ### 1.3 View the website for web service {#website}